What is Menopause?

 It is very common to have menopausal symptoms but still have periods.
 Periods may become lighter and less frequent or they may become heavier and more frequent.
 Around 80% of women experience menopausal symptoms that interfere with the quality of their life.
 Around 25% of women describe their symptoms as being severe.

-Unfortunately, not enough women seek medical help and advice for their symptoms as they do not realise how effective treatment can be for them.
+Unfortunately, not enough women seek medical help and advice for their menopause symptoms as they do not realise how effective treatment can be for them.

 Symptoms of the menopause can often have a very negative effect on your partner, your family and your work colleagues.
 It can be common for symptoms to come and go so you may have some months where you feel completely normal and then other times when you experience unpleasant symptoms which adversely affect the quality of your life.